Python implementation of Krotov's method for quantum optimal control

 This implementation follows the original implementation in the QDYN Fortran library.
 The method is described in detail in D. M. Reich, M. Ndong, and C. P. Koch, J. Chem.
 Phys.
-136, 104103 (2012) (arXiv:1008.5126)
+136, 104103 (2012) (arXiv:1008.5126).

 The krotov package is built on top of QuTiP.

 The choice of Python as an implementation language is due to Python’s easy to learn syntax, expressiveness, and immense popularity in the scientific community.
 Moreover, the QuTiP library exists to provide the foundations of numerically describing quantum systems, and already includes basic versions of some of the other popular algorithms in quantum control, the gradient-based GRAPE and the gradient-free CRAB.
-The availability of the Jupyter notebook system provides an ideal platform for demonstrating the use of the method.
+The availability of the Jupyter notebook framework provides an ideal platform for showing the use of the method.

 The Krotov package is available for Python versions >= 3.5.
 Its main dependency is QuTiP (apart from the core packages of the Python scientific ecosystem).
 Thus, you should consider QuTiP’s installation instructions.